 My story with Couchsurfing began when I stayed with a Peruvian family in Lima, Peru in December/January 2014/15.
 It was a wonderful experience and that encouraged me to open my home to Couchsurfers when I returned.
 Since then I have had over 600 Couchsurfers stay with me since February 2015.
 Amazing experiences and beautiful people.
 I even hosted nine Couchsurfers (from Canada, Uruguay and Argentina) in one night!
 That was an unplanned one-off to help out in an emergency and a funny story I can share with you.
 I am looking forward to welcoming more 'friends I haven't met yet' into my home and being a great ambassador for Scotland and our Glasgow music scene.

-Meeting new people, culture, cuisine, singing, playing with our band, Colonel Mustard and The Dijon 5, going to gigs and festivals, dancing and having fun!
+Meeting new people, culture, cuisine, going to gigs, nightclubs and festivals, dancing and having fun!

 Music, Movies, and Books